alphasaft/Micro/docs/handbook.md

 { name: "|>", arity: twoOrMore }
 ```

 Now, we have to (try to) write the reducers, and that's the moment we realize this won't work.
-Think about it : an operator automatically evaluates every operand before handing them to the reducers, but that means that we do not have enough control over `#name` to tell it "`_` means the previous value in the second and more operands, but it does not have a special meaning within the first".
+Think about it : an operator automatically evaluates every operand before handing them to the reducers, but that means that we do not have enough control over `#name` to tell it "`_` means the previous value in the second and following operands, but it does not have a special meaning within the first", because the same implementation of `#name` will be used to reduce every operand.
 To work around that, let's instead wrap the whole expression inside an inline `pipe` macro :

 ```
 pipe x |> f(_) |> _+1 |> console.log("Result : {_}");